Why We Do It

 - Eighty-five percent of youth in the juvenile justice system are functionally illiterate.

 “If we can reduce the dropout rate by helping kids improve their reading skills, lives will be transformed and our city will be positively changed,” says Jean Rundle, co-founder of Lead to Read.

 Lead to Read KC is dedicated to improving the social, emotional and reading skills of children in high-need schools.
-Launched in 2011, through our traditional in-classroom program we connect 1,100 elementary students with adult reading mentors in more than 50 urban classrooms across the metropolitan area each week.
+Launched in 2011, through our traditional in-classroom program we connect 1,100 elementary students with volunteer Reading Mentors in more than 50 classrooms across the metropolitan area each week.
 In 2020, Lead to Read KC began offering a digital reading-based mentoring program to continue to serve students at a time of historic need.